-The art of peaceful parenting is honoring children's need for freedom and exploration while teaching children to be safe.
-After all, parents want their children to develop the ability to survive and thrive without their parents.
-This means you want your child to safely and responsibly handle ever increasing freedom.
+The art of peaceful parenting is honoring children's need for freedom and exploration while teaching them to be safe.
+After all, parents want their children to develop the ability to survive and thrive without them.
+This means you want your child to safely and responsibly handle ever-increasing freedom.
 How?
 By slowly increasing the freedom you give your child while you teach him how to handle the additional freedom.

 In practice, this means that parents replace the unacceptable toy their toddler has chosen with the one that is safe and acceptable.
 This means that parents teach their child to hold their hand as they walk through a parking lot together.
 This means that parents give a time limit when their tween visits a friend's home after school.
 This means that parents negotiate a curfew when their teen goes out on the weekend.